LeNPaul/full-circle/_posts/2019-12-22-life-isnt-always-fair.md

 Sometimes, you are dealt a bad hand and there is nothing you can do to change it.

-Nevertheless, it is better to focus on things that you can control instead.
+Nevertheless, it is better to focus on things that you *can* control instead.

 ### Don’t Underestimate the Young People

 In many physical sports and endeavours that involve intense physical and mental effort, young people in their twenties tend to have an advantage.

 Growing up, I always thought that the older you get, the more experience you gain, and therefore, the better you can get at something.
-In many cases, this is true,
+In many cases, this is true.

 But as you get older, you also get weaker, and your reflexes decrease to a certain extent.
 Your performance in a given endeavor may peak at a younger age, and gradually decline as you grow older.
 Younger talent will emerge and replace the previous generation at the top.